 The Lobkowicz Collections are comprised of approximately 1,500 paintings, including iconic images by Brueghel the Elder and Canaletto; the finest collection of Spanish portraits outside Madrid and Vienna; representative works by Veronese, Velázquez, Rubens, Bellotto, and Cranach; Central European portraits by Hans von Aachen and the School of Prague; Dutch, Flemish and German genre paintings; and over 50 paintings and watercolors of Lobkowicz residences by Croll.

-The famous Meissen factory outside Dresden finally discovered how to produce authentic hard-paste porcelain for the first time outside of Asia in the first decade of the 18th century.
+In the first decade of the 18 th century, the famous Meissen factory outside of Dresden finally discovered how to produce authentic hard-paste porcelain for the first time outside of Asia.
 The factory’s proximity to the Lobkowicz landholdings and castles helped encourage the prevalence of 18th- and 19th-century examples in The Collections, ranging from the earlier delicate chinoiserie motifs to the more traditional European elements and designs with fruits and flowers.

 The Music Archive, contained within The Lobkowicz Archives, holds over 5,000 items.
 Originally housed in The Lobkowicz Library at the principal family seat of Roudnice Castle, the entire archive was confiscated first by the Nazis in 1941, and again under the Communist regime, which sent it to the Museum of Czech Music.
 In October 1998, the Music Archive was physically returned to the family in its entirety and moved to Nelahozeves Castle under the auspices of the Roudnice-Lobkowicz Foundation.

-Philip Hyacinth, the 4th Prince Lobkowicz, and his second wife, Anna Wilhelmina Althan, were both distinguished lutenists and he an accomplished composer, as well.
-The Prince and the Princess were both taught by some of the finest contemporary lutenists, including Sylvius Leopold Weiss and Andreas Bohr, and their fine period instruments still reside in The Collections.
+Philip Hyacinth, the 4th Prince Lobkowicz, and his second wife, Anna Wilhelmina Althan, were both distinguished lutenists and he was an accomplished composer as well.
+The Prince and the Princess were both taught by some of the finest contemporary lutenists including Sylvius Leopold Weiss and Andreas Bohr and their fine period instruments still reside in The Collections.
 Their son, Ferdinand Philip played the glass harmonica and championed the gifted son of one of the family's foresters, the remarkable opera composer Christoph Willibald Gluck.